DevInnovationLab/deworming/README.md

 ## List of tables and programs

-**The provided code reproduces:**

-- [ ] All numbers provided in text in the paper
-- [ ] All tables and figures in the paper
-- [ ] Selected tables and figures in the paper, as explained and justified below.
+The provided code reproduces all tables and figures in the paper, except for the items marked under "Note" below.

 | Figure/Table #    | Program                        | Line Number | Output file                      | Note                            |
 |-------------------|--------------------------------|-------------|----------------------------------|---------------------------------|